ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

 where `dateTime` is the given date-time string converted to a `Date` object, `amount` is the given integer amount, and `<postfix>` can be read off from the table above.

 See [the (most recent) ECMA specification of the `Date` class](https://tc39.es/ecma262/#sec-date-objects) for more details.

+### DCC Date of birth (`dccDateOfBirth`)

+A DCC represents the date of birth of the DCC's holder in the `dob` field as a string in one of the following formats:

+    YYYY
+    YYYY-MM
+    YYYY-MM-DD

+The `dccDateOfBirth` operation performs a conversion of a string value in any of these formats to a date-time, as follows:

+* `YYYY` is converted to `YYYY-12-31T00:00:00.000Z`.
+* `YYYY-MM` is converted to `YYYY-MM-DDT00:00:00.000Z`, with `DD` = last day of the month `YYYY-MM`.
+* `YYYY-MM-DD` is converted to `YYYY-MM-DDT00:00:00.000Z` the same way that `{ "plusTime": [ "<YYYY-MM-DD>", 0, "<any time unit>" ] }` does.

+As a mnemonic: `dccDateOfBirth` returns the last date consistent with the provided data.

+The primary use case for this operation is to check whether the DCC's holder is a minor, i.e. less than 18 years old.
+This can be achieved as follows:

+    {
+        "after": [
+            { "dccDateOfBirth": [ { "var": "payload.dob" } ] },
+            { "plusTime": [ { "var": "external.validationClock" }, -18, "year" ] }
+        ]
+    }

+This CertLogic expression yields `true` if the DCC's holder is deemed to be a minor, and `false` otherwise.

 ### Reduction (`reduce`)